UnravelSports/unravelsports.github.io/_posts/2020-04-06-data-visualizations.md

 Back in April 2020 Tyler Heaps (former Director of Sporting Analytics at U.S. Soccer) shared some of the visualizations from automated post-match reports Kevin Shank, Rishi Kowalski (YNT Performance Analysts) and I had built prior to that time using R's ggplot library.

+Below are two examples of one of my favorite custom visualizations I contributed to this project.
+Within these visualizations we use heatmaps both to show the relative frequency and execution location of certain actions - in this case open play defensive actions by midfielders and attackers, and passes into the box, but it can be used to visualize any type of action - within a single game as well as the relative frequency of these actions compared to leagues average performance from the past year.
+The former is done by fitting a 2-dimensional Gaussian distribution to the x,y coordinates of the actions.
+The latter is done by choosing a 7 shade color palette for the plot from a total of 17 shades by comparing the total in-game action count to the total league-wide game-by-game action count distribution.

 <p float="left">
   <img src="/imgs/relative_heatmap.png" width="350" />
   <img src="/imgs/relative_heatmap2.png" width="367.5" />